roboportal/bot_box/README.md

 1. Prepare SD card with Raspberry Pi OS image.
 [How To guide for Raspberry Pi Imager.](https://www.youtube.com/watch?v=ntaXWS8Lk34) We don't need Desktop version for this application.
 2. Enable camera, SSH (optional, but handy) and set up the WiFi with `raspi-config`.
 It also make sense to change the default password and set up the auto login.
 Default GPU memory allocation (128MB) might not be enough for real-time video converting / streaming, so it should be ~256MB. [ Documentation for raspi-config.](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
-3. Install git and wget (staring from this step you'll need an internet connection)
+3. Install git, wget and other required packages (staring from this step you'll need an internet connection)

 ```
 sudo apt update